mecano-dn/mecano-dn.github.io/content/english/blog/art_of_dealing_with_canon.md

 author_cat: "phds"
 date: 2025-12-16
 draft: false
 summary: Because of its enduring success, Mariah Carey’s *All I Want for Christmas Is You* can be considered part of the canon of Christmas songs.
-But have you ever wondered how it engages with that tradition to earn its place within it?
+But have you ever wondered how it deals with that tradition to claim its place within it?
 The answer may lie in a rhetorical strategy that is 2500 years old.
 tags:
   - Canon formation
   - Pop culture